johnangrs/johnangrs.github.io/section_1_head.md

 ---
-title: The first ten weeks
+title: The first 10 weeks
 has_children: true
 nav_order: 1
 ---